 Basic machines start around $200 and have two to four threads.
 A more expensive serger has as many as five threads and some have differential feeds, allowing for extra adjustment.
 High-end machines can cost as much as several thousand dollars.

 3. Shop around.

 Check online, and read as many reviews as you can.
-Amazon is perfect for this, as is Consumer Research (Read about their top 3 best reviewed sergers here).
+Amazon is perfect for this, as is Consumer Research.
 Be sure to visit all of the retailers in your area.
 Many sewists like to shop local!
 This provides the opportunity to test drive the sergers and ask questions.
 When machines are purchased locally, both sergers and regular sewing machines, it is easy to have them receive regular maintenance and repairs.
 Often those shops provide classes and lessons, too.
 Sometimes they are free!

 4. Consider buying used.

 Many retailers have previously-owned sergers available for purchase in their shops.
 Oftentimes these gently used machines have been traded in by a sewist who has decided to purchase an upgraded model.
 Shops perform a thorough maintenance routine on the sergers, make any necessary repairs, and then sell them at a discounted price in their stores.
 This makes it possible for customers to purchase a new-to-them serger at a reasonable price.

 [box type=”shadow”]Now that you know how to choose a serger, you’ll want to learn how to use it like a pro.
 If you’re just starting out, check out Beginner Serging: Machine Basics & Techniques, taught by Amy Alan.
 Or, if you’re ready to take your serging to the next step, sign up for Creative Serging: Beyond the Basics with Angela Wolf.[/box]